sunderedsystems/s5e.sunderedsystems.com/docs/warlock.md

 ### Invocations

 - Gain Invocation list as talents options.
-- Proficiency determines highest invocation level you can use (level capped by proficiency).
+- Proficiency determines highest invocation level you can gain/use (level capped by proficiency).

 ## Class Talents and Fighting Styles